Why is air quality so important?

 Ventilation with Heat Exchange

 The growing trend in the building industry is towards excellent insulation to retain heat.
 Controlled fresh air ventilation is required to meet minimum ventilation standards to avoid health issues from stale moist air.
-Sojol's innovative heat exchange unit supplies fresh air ventilation during non solar hours.
+Sojol's V2 and V3 heat exchange optimizes the rate of heat transfer.

 Solar Heating and Ventilation